slacgismo/StatisticalClearSky/README.md

 ## References

-[1] D. Sera, R. Teodorescu, and P. Rodriguez, "PV panel model based on datasheet values," IEEE Photovoltaic Specialists Conference, 2018.
+[1] B. Meyers, M. Tabone, and E. C. Kara, "Statistical Clear Sky Fitting Algorithm," IEEE Photovoltaic Specialists Conference, 2018.

 ## Acknowledgments

-* [To be added.]
+* The authors would like to thank Professor Stephen Boyd from Stanford University for his input and guidance.